William McChesney Martin: Chairman of the Federal Reserve Board

 Martin was designated as administrator of the Emergency Stabilization Agency, an initiative established by President Dwight D. Eisenhower in 1958 that would serve in the event of a national emergency, and that became known as the Eisenhower Ten.

 After the presidential election of 1960, Republican Party candidate Richard Nixon blamed his defeat on Martin's tight-money policies.

+From 1955 to 1973, Martin was variously chair of the Board of Trustees and Acting President of Berry College.

 Martin was elected to the American Academy of Arts and Sciences in 1963 and the American Philosophical Society in 1972.

 In 1966, he underwent successful prostate surgery.

 Martin was often viewed as a key decision-maker at the Fed, although some have debated the extent of his influence.
 Throughout his tenure, he defended the right of the Fed to take actions that would sometimes conflict with presidential goals.
 He regularly asserted that the Fed is responsible to the US Congress and not to the White House.
 Richard Nixon anticipated Martin's resignation at the beginning of his administration in 1969, but Martin chose to remain in his post.
 Pursuing a tight-money policy to suppress inflation, by mid-1969 Martin ran afoul of Nixon's concern that the Fed was in danger of pushing the nation into economic recession, a belief that had been publicly stated by conservative economist Milton Friedman.
 At a White House meeting on October 15, 1969, Nixon confronted Martin over his tight-money policy, but Martin declined to yield.
 Two days later, the White House announced that Arthur Burns would replace Martin as chairman of the Federal Reserve on Feb.
 1, 1970.